glothriel/wormhole/README.md

 ### Expose a service

-No you can expose a service from one infrastructure to another.
+Now you can expose a service from one infrastructure to another.
 Services exposed from the server will be available on all the clients.
 Services exposed from the client will be available only on the server.

 ```
 kubectl annotate --overwrite svc --namespace <namespace> <service> wormhole.glothriel.github.com/exposed=yes